 What is the Child and Dependent Care Tax Credit (CDCTC)?

-Why do we Need an Expanded Child and Dependent Care Tax Credit?
+Why do we Need an Expanded Child and Dependent Care Tax Credit (CDCTC)?

-The CTC is available to parents for each qualifying dependent child under the age of 17 and reflects that families with children have more expenses and less disposable income than those making the same amount without children.
-Parents can use this credit for any expense, even those unrelated to the cost of raising children, and families with lower household incomes are expected to use the CTC to pay for essential costs such as food or rent.
+The CTC plays an essential role in helping families manage the costs associated with raising children and lifting families out of poverty.4 The CTC is available to parents for each qualifying dependent child under the age of 17 and reflects that families with children have more expenses and less disposable income than those making the same amount without children.
+Parents can use this credit for any expense.

-According to a 2021 poll from FFYF, voters support making child care more affordable by providing parents with a child care tax credit.
+According to a 2023 poll from FFYF, voters support making child care more affordable by increasing the CDCTC and the CTC.